Housing Choice Voucher Program

 The Housing Choice Voucher (HCV) program (Section 8) is a federally funded program that helps families pay their rent.
-This assistance is in a form of a voucher provided to low income families, seniors, and persons with disabilities for rental units chosen by the tenant in the private market.
-Many landlords accept the Housing Choice Voucher program.
+This assistance is in the form of a voucher provided to low-income families, seniors, and persons with disabilities for rental units chosen by the tenant in the private market.
+Many landlords accept the Housing Choice Voucher program because the rent is dependable and families tend to be better than average.
 The family would be able to choose from manufactured homes, apartments, duplexes, and single-family homes.
 Once the family finds a suitable unit, a physical inspection needs to be conducted to ensure that it meets all program requirements.
 The housing authority executes a contract with the landlord to pay rent on the family’s behalf.
 The program’s primary purpose is to provide rental assistance to families of very-low to moderate income for affordable, decent, safe, and sanitary housing in the private rental market.

 Housing choice vouchers are administered locally by public housing agencies (PHAs).
 The PHAs receive federal funds from the U.S. Department of Housing and Urban Development (HUD) to administer the voucher program.